top of page

 • Gathering information.
 Type in: How do people understand John 3.16 You can use AI to gather together lots of different ideas from commentaries and websites, but - and here's one of the big AI problems - it's not discerning.
 It's only collating ideas, so you may not be sure how trustworthy it is.
 Is it John Stott’s answer?
 Is it Nicky Gumbel’s answer?
 If you want it to be specific, be specific in your input e.g. ‘What’s the conservative understanding of penal substitution?’.
 To give you an idea of how it works, Type in: What is Jon Tyson's view of the cross of Jesus?
 Type in: What is John Stott's view of the cross of Jesus?
 Type in: What is Nicky Gumbel's view of the cross of Jesus?
 Type in: How do different Christian theologians view the cross of Jesus?
 The last question doesn't provide any specific theologian's view when I asked, and AI was much clearer on John Stott's views on the cross than Jon Tyson's or Nicky Gumbel's.
 So use it, but be careful.
 Type in: What was it like to live in first century Jerusalem?

 • Illustrations?
-You really think it ought to be able to do this, but it can't come up with recent illustrations.
+You really think it ought to be able to do this, but Chat GPT can't come up with recent illustrations.
+Bing Co-Pilot and Google Gemini are real-time internet linked so will be a better option.
 Type in: Who is a celebrity who has got into trouble recently?
 Chat GPT 3.5 (the free one) will come up with, 'look on the internet'.
 Its most recent update was January 2022.
+Others come up with better solutions.
 Having said this, Type in: What is an illustration for the mercy of Jesus?
 For me it came up with the woman caught in adultery, Type in: What is an illustration for a talk on mercy.
 For me, it came up with a reasonable illustration.
 Here's one of the golden rules of using AI - be as specific as you can be.

 • Engaging your youth.
 Have young people engage with AI, then bring their answers back and have a conversation about them.
 If people have their phones with them, have an AI moment in small group.
 Have them type in: Ask me five questions to find out if I'm selfish or go big with: Type in: Ask me five questions for each of the fruit of the Spirit in Galatians 5 to find out if I show those fruit in my life.
 When I asked this, it gave up after kindness, so maybe I was asking too much of it, but it asked some really interesting questions.
 Will young people answer more honestly if it's AI asking them the question and then we're just discussing their answers together?
 If you want to be challenged yourself, Type in: Ask me five questions to discover if I really trust God.